launchableinc/hands-on-lab/HANDSON3.md

 | .      | .      | 5ea0a739271071dfbdacd330b0cc28c307151a04 |
 ```

-## Start a test session and obtain a subset
+# Running test session by predicting a subset
-Next, we'll mark that we are starting a test session.
-We've also looked at this in Lab 2.
+Now, we will start a test session.
+We have also looked at this in Lab 2.

-We'll then obtain the subset of tests that should be run for this build, and pass it to the test runner,
+## Add Launchable subset command
-which is Maven in this case.
+We will first obtain the subset of tests that should be run for this build. then pass it to the test runner, which is Maven in this case.

 Notice the `--observation` flag.
 This is [the training wheel mode](https://www.launchableinc.com/docs/features/predictive-test-selection/observing-subset-behavior/).
 With this flag, Smart Test
 will go through all the motions, except for actually returning all the tests.
 We'll use this mode